Orlando, Florida: Sports

 Orlando is the home city of two major league professional sports teams: the Orlando Magic of the National Basketball Association (NBA), and Orlando City SC of Major League Soccer (MLS).

-Orlando has four minor league professional teams: the Orlando Solar Bears ECHL ice hockey team, the Orlando Predators of the National Arena League (NAL), the Orlando Guardians of the XFL, and the Orlando Anarchy of the Women's Football Alliance.
+Orlando has four minor league professional teams: the Orlando Solar Bears ECHL ice hockey team, the Orlando Predators of the National Arena League (NAL), the Orlando Anarchy of the Women's Football Alliance, and the Orlando Valkyries of the Pro Volleyball Federation.

 The original Orlando Solar Bears were part of the International Hockey League winning the last Turner Cup championship in 2001, before the league folded.
 From 1991 to 2016, the city was also home to the Orlando Predators of the Arena Football League.
+The Orlando Predators revived in 2019 playing with the National Arena League (NAL) from 2019–2023, then playing in the reincarnation of the Arena Football League in 2024.
+They are currently in renegotiation of joining a new league for the 2026 season.
 Orlando was home to the Orlando Renegades of the United States Football League in 1985.
 The team folded along with the league in 1986.

 In 2016, the Orlando Pride began to play in the National Women's Soccer League.
-Starting in 2017, they will be sharing Orlando City Stadium with Orlando City.
+Starting in 2017, they shared Inter&Co Stadium with Orlando City SC.

-Orlando's sports teams have collectively won two Arena Bowls (1998, 2000), two titles in ice hockey, three titles in minor league baseball, and two titles in soccer.
+Orlando's sports teams have collectively won two Arena Bowls (1998, 2000), two titles in ice hockey, three titles in minor league baseball, three titles in soccer, and one title in volleyball.

-The city has hosted the NBA All-Star Game twice: in 1992 at the old Orlando Arena, and in 2012 at the current Amway Center.
-Orlando also hosted the 2015 ECHL All-Star Game at Amway Center.
+The city has hosted the NBA All-Star Game twice: in 1992 at the old Orlando Arena, and in 2012 at the current Kia Center.
+Orlando also hosted the 2015 ECHL All-Star Game at Kia Center.

-Orlando also hosts the University of Central Florida (UCF) Knights college athletics teams, which compete in Division I of the National Collegiate Athletic Association (NCAA) as a member of the American Athletic Conference (The American).
+Orlando also hosts the University of Central Florida (UCF) Knights college athletics teams, which compete in Division I of the National Collegiate Athletic Association (NCAA) as a member of the Big 12 Conference (Big 12 Conference).